Skip to content

 POST /v1/mail/reply

-This route replies to an existing shared mailbox message using the opaque message_ref returned by check.
+This route replies to an existing shared mailbox message using the opaque message_ref returned by list, peek, or read.

 Representative request: